-The project addresses priority No. 3 "Climate-neutral, environmentally sustainable, and resource efficient blue food and feed" of JPI Oceans SBEP 2023.
+The project addresses priority No. 3 "Climate-neutral, environmentally sustainable, and resource efficient blue food and feed."

 It covers the three highlighted issues of priority no. 3:

-- (i) reduction of bycatch, - (ii) exploration of the potential of low trophic level species in fisheries for fish feed production for the aquaculture industry and - (iii) Increasing the supply of blue food by utilizing new sustainable marine resources.
+(i) reduction of bycatch,

+(ii) exploration of the potential of low trophic level species in fisheries for fish feed production for the aquaculture industry and

+(iii) Increasing the supply of blue food by utilizing new sustainable marine resources.

-We aim to broaden the spatial, temporal and biological resolution and coverage of C. finmarchicus in-situ monitoring by combining optical and acoustic sensors on autonomous surface (Sailbuoy with echosounder) and underwater (Seaglider; Slocum with UVP6 and echosounder) vehicles and earth-orbiting satellites (LIDAR and RGB).
+We aim to broaden the spatial, temporal and biological resolution and coverage of C. finmarchicus in-situ monitoring by combining optical and acoustic sensors on autonomous surface (Sailbuoy with echosounder) and underwater (Seaglider ; Slocum with UVP6 and echosounder) vehicles and earth-orbiting satellites (LIDAR and RGB). tandem with ex-situ experimental assays and mechanistic simulation modelling to generate real-time predictions of C. finmarchicus abundance, biomass, population dynamics and the vertical and horizontal distributions of the stock in the Norwegian Sea.